Saptaswa-Goswami/Industrial-Digital-Twin/README.md

-# Industrial Equipment Digital Twin - Kafka Setup
+# Industrial Digital Twin & Predictive Maintenance Platform | Event-Driven Microservices Architecture with Real-Time Anomaly Detection

 This project implements a backend-only, event-driven system that simulates industrial machinery, tracks their state in real-time, detects anomalies, and triggers alerts for predictive maintenance using Kafka and Java + Spring Boot.